Abu-ls-10/recipe_app/README.md

 ### Challenges & Solutions

 - **Serving images from Convex**
   I initially tried the HTTP request strategy listed in the Convex docs to fetch and render images using `/getImage?storageId=...`.
-It worked but was overly complex.
-Eventually, I switched to using `ctx.storage.getUrl()` inside my query, which is the simpler and more recommended method.
-This made image rendering seamless.
+It was over complicating things and thus more bugs.
+Eventually, I switched to using `ctx.storage.getUrl()` inside my query, making image rendering a lot easier.

 - **Non-image recipes**
   Ensuring the app didn’t break when users submitted a recipe without an image was a simple fix — I just allowed `imageUrl` to be `null` using `v.optional(v.union(v.id("_storage"), v.null()))`.